NEWS

 Traveling the Route to Manistique

-Reaching Manistique is part of the experience.
-The drive through Michigan’s Upper Peninsula offers miles of forested highways, lakefront views, and quiet rural communities.
-U.S. Highway 2, which runs along Lake Michigan’s northern edge, is one of the region’s most scenic driving routes and a primary corridor into town.
+Reaching Manistique is part of the experience itself.
+The drive through Michigan’s Upper Peninsula offers miles of forested highways, shoreline scenery, and quiet rural communities shaped by the region’s natural environment.

+U.S. Highway 2, which follows Lake Michigan’s northern shoreline, remains one of the Upper Peninsula’s most scenic driving routes and serves as a primary corridor into town.
 Travelers moving at their own pace often find the journey just as rewarding as the destination.
-Scenic pull-offs, small shoreline parks, and roadside viewpoints appear regularly along the route.
-The region invites unhurried travel, where stopping to explore is part of the rhythm of the landscape.
+Scenic pull-offs, small shoreline parks, roadside overlooks, and quiet beach access points appear regularly along the route.

 Exploring Manistique’s Natural and Historic Surroundings